andreventuravale/esbuild-plugin-wildcard-imports/README.md

 - Are there any plans to migrate it to Go?

-  - Yes but I need to learn how to code with Go first.
+  - Yes but I need to learn Go first.

 ### Behaviors

-- The node_modules folders are always ignored.
+- The `node_modules` folders are always ignored.

 - Only the following kind of paths are supported: